Arabic conversation class

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 What is the course about?

 The course aims to enable students to reinforce and consolidate the ability to communicate in Arabic in everyday situations.
-Ideal for students who have done 2 or 3 years of Arabic and have studied present and past tenses and are looking to practise more talking and listening skills.
+Ideal for students who have done 2 or 3 years of Arabic and have studied past tenses and are looking to practise more talking and listening skills.

 This is a live online course.
 You will need: